zhouyl/flowblade/docs/components/data-display/data-list.md

-# DataList
+# DataList Components

-Data list component for displaying key-value pairs in a structured format.
+Data list component family for displaying key-value pairs in a structured format.
 DataList provides a flexible way to display data with support for various orientations and layouts.
 Perfect for displaying structured data, metadata, and information panels.

+## Overview

+The DataList component system consists of:
+- **DataList** - Container component for data list items
+- **DataListItem** - Individual key-value pair item within a data list

 ## Basic Usage